karkirowle/karkirowle.github.io/_pages/about.md

   - /about.html
 ---

-I'm a machine learning researcher focusing on speech technology focusing on pathological speech.
+I'm a machine learning researcher focusing on speech technology for pathological speech.
 I have worked on a broad range of projects including automatic speech recognition, voice conversion, speech enhancement, acoustical signal processing and speaker recognition.